austinminihan/IAA_TextAnalyticsProject/README.md

 This repo contains everything used/created for a text analytic project completed as part of a master's program curriculum at the Institute for Advanced Analytics.
-The project was completed using Python and various packages, which will be listed as time progresses.
+The project was completed using Python.